serokell/universum/README.md

 * As a consequence of previous point, some functions like `traverse_`, `forM_`, `sequenceA_`, etc. are generalized over `Container` type classes.
 * `error` takes `Text`.
+* We are exporting a rewrite rule which replaces `toString . toText :: Text -> Text` with `id`.
+Note that this changes semantics in some corner cases.

 Things that you were already using, but now you don't have to import them explicitly [↑](#structure-of-this-tutorial)